gregberge/svgr/README.md

-  --ref                              add svgRef prop to svg --no-dimensions                    remove width and height from root SVG tag --no-expand-props                  disable props expanding --svg-attributes <property=value>  add some attributes to the svg --replace-attr-values <old=new>    replace an attribute value --template <file>                  specify a custom template to use --title-prop                       create a title element linked with props
+  --ref                              add svgRef prop to svg --no-dimensions                    remove width and height from root SVG tag --no-expand-props                  disable props expanding --svg-attributes <property=value>  add attributes to the svg element (deprecated) --svg-props <property=value>       add props to the svg element --replace-attr-values <old=new>    replace an attribute value --template <file>                  specify a custom template to use --title-prop                       create a title element linked with props